hopsoft/job_contracts/README.md

 ## Contracts

-A contract is an agreement that a job should satisify.
+A contract is an agreement that a job should satisfy.
 Failing to satisfy the contract is considered a __breach of contract__.

-Contracts help you track actual outcomes and compare them to expected outcomes.
+Contracts help you track actual results and compare them to expected outcomes.
 For example, we have a default set of contracts that verify the following:

 - That a job will execute within a set amount of time
-- That a job is only peformed on a specific queue
+- That a job is only performed on a specific queue
 - That a job does not write to the database

 A __breach of contract__ is similar to a test failure; however, the breach can be handled in several different ways.